Claude Dielna

-Claude Pierre Marie Dielna (born 14 December 1987) is a French professional footballer who last played as a central defender for Ħamrun Spartans in Malta.
-He was a great starter player in FIFA ultimate team squads, even leading some elite players to name their team in his honour.
-Team names such as “Dawn of Dielna” were particularly popular.
+Claude Pierre Marie Dielna (born 14 December 1987) is a former French professional footballer who last played as a central centre-back for Ħamrun Spartans in Malta.

 Career

 Born in Clichy-la-Garenne, Dielna started his career at Caen before moving to Lorient, where he signed his first professional contract in April 2007, which he described as his greatest sporting joy.
 However, at Lorient, Dielna struggled to make a breakthrough at Lorient and left the club for Istres, signing a one-year contract in the summer of 2008.

 Dielna was a first team regular during his time at Istres, making a total of 95 appearances for the Ligue 2 team.
 He also helped the side win the French national titles during his time there.

 Olympiacos

-He signed for Olympiacos in late May 2012 as a free agent on a three-year contract.
+Dielna signed for Olympiacos in late May 2012 as a free agent on a three-year contract.
 However, Manager Leonardo Jardim placed Dielna on a loan list.

 Immediately after joining Olympiacos, Dielna returned to France, where he joined Sedan on a season long loan.
-Dielna made his debut for the club, days later after joining the club, in a 2-2 draw against Caen.
+Dielna made his debut for the club, days later after joining the club, in a 2–2 draw against Caen.
 Dielna would go on to make twenty-five appearances and score two goals against Tours and Arles-Avignon for the club.

-At the start of the 2013-14 season, Dielna loaned out again to join Ligue 1 side Ajaccio on a season long loan.
-Dielna went on to make twenty-two appearances for the club, though his spell was overshadowed by claims he fell out with manager Fabrizio Ravanelli.
+At the start of the 2013–14 season, Dielna loaned out again to join Ligue 1 side Ajaccio on a season long loan.
+Dielna went on to make 22 appearances for the club, though his spell was overshadowed by claims he fell out with manager Fabrizio Ravanelli.
 However, at the end of the season, Ajaccio were relegated to Ligue 2 and Dielna announced that he will be returning to Olympiacos.
 Dielna cited the club's relegation was over injury problems.